PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #49 - 2026-05/index.md

 # 📢 Announcements

-OTF UX & Discovery Lab submission accepted, The Engine Room will conduct user research and propose interface improvements for PiRogue and Colander.
+OTF UX & Discovery Lab submission accepted — The Engine Room will conduct user research and propose interface improvements for PiRogue and Colander.

 Our community survey is live and can be accessible [here](https://framaforms.org/piroguetoolsuite-community-survey-1778245628).
 Your inputs are appreciated.